 - Velcro sound can be scary for some cats

 As you can see, no harness is perfect.
-To find the one best suited for you and your cat, it’s important to weigh the pros and cons of each.
-Also, trying on different styles to figure out which one your cat is most comfortable in is a good idea.
-Personally, we use Walking Jackets and Vest-style harnesses for our cats.
-Those might not be the best choice for your cats though.
+To find the one best suited for you and your cat, it’s important to weigh the pros and cons of each and factor in the types of activities you’ll be doing.

 Best Harnesses for Kittens